Special Educational Needs & Disabilities (SEND)

 HOW DO OUR TEACHERS HELP PUPILS WITH SEND?

-• Your child’s teacher may put in place specific strategies (which may be suggested by the SENCo or staff from outside agencies) to enable your child to access learning.
+- Your child’s teacher may put in place specific strategies (which may be suggested by the SENCo/Assistant SENCo or staff from outside agencies) to enable your child to access learning.

 Click here to find more information about our school curriculum.

-Our school has a range of staff to support pupils such as teaching assistants, learning mentors and specialist staff from outside agencies.
+Our school has a range of staff to support pupils such as learning facilitators, learning mentors, pupil advocate and specialist staff from outside agencies.

-For children with specific social, emotional or mental health difficulties we have access to Learning Mentors and work with the Learning and Behaviour Service (LABSS), Educational Psychology Service (EPS), Child and Adolescent Mental Health Service (CAMHS) and other agencies.
+For children with specific social, emotional or mental health difficulties we have access to Learning Mentor/Pupil Advocate and other outside agencies.

 HOW ARE THE ADULTS IN OUR SCHOOL HELPED TO WORK WITH CHILDREN WITH SEND AND WHAT TRAINING HAVE THEY HAD?